muratk5n/thirdwave/en/README.md

 But decision makers need to understand what's going on under the hood, the overall system, in terms of emphasis (and dollars).
-With H2 electric, electricity comes in to the picture *dead last*, right before it is getting used.
+With H2 electric, electricity comes in to the picture *dead last*, right before it is used.
 Until that point the entire production, transport, storage can remain in gas / liquid / molecules -- no electricity needed.

 ---